Emorod/ABCD-PRS-PA/README.md

 This GitHub repository includes code and data for the following tasks:

-Code for Quality Control, Principal Component Analysis, and Polygenic Risk Score is available upon request
+`Code for Quality Control`, `Principal Component Analysis`, and `Polygenic Risk Score` is available upon request

 1. **PRS PA Analysis**
    - `PRS_PA_Analysis.R`: R script for interaction plots.